Skip to main content

 Executive Director

 Brandon is a distinguished professional in community development and program management with over a decade of experience driving human-centered neighborhood transformation.
-As Deputy Director of LISC Indianapolis, he leads the organization’s operations, including lending, community investment, and program strategy.
+Brandon provides leadership to LISC's community development framework and program initiatives.
+His role includes overseeing neighborhood revitalization, housing, nonprofit capacity building, and comprehensive community development strategies.
+Brandon connects and aligns efforts to advance a robust pipeline of housing, economic development, small business, and real estate projects.
 Previously, he directed the workforce program at LISC Indianapolis, integrating it with broader community development initiatives to enhance quality of life, reduce the racial wealth gap, and stimulate economic vitality in Indianapolis.
 Brandon holds a bachelor’s degree in Urban and Regional Studies from Cornell University, where his global travels inspired his passion for community development, innovation, and neighborhood revitalization.
 He also serves on the board of BlackLight and the Steering Committee for the Prosperity Indiana Assets & Opportunities Network.

 X